 In this article, we’ll explore why that is and how you can legally optimize your taxes when relocating to Georgia or setting up your tax residency.

 (Disclaimer: The 80% claim in the title is anecdotal.
-Due to the lack of credible information, it is impossible to accurately predict the actual percentage of people who misinterpret territorial tax and unknowingly to themselves break the Tax Code.
-That said, there is no question about the true number being very high.)
+Due to the lack of credible information, it is impossible to accurately predict the actual percentage of people who misinterpret territorial tax and unknowingly break the Tax Code.
+That said, there is no question that the true number is very high.)

 Dispelling The Key Myth

 Many foreigners, especially freelancers, come to Georgia each month, thinking that the income that they earn from overseas is tax-free “because of Georgia’s territorial tax system.”